aosabook/500lines/crawler/chapter.md

 [^12]: This future has many deficiencies.
 For example, once this future is resolved, a coroutine that yields it should resume immediately instead of pausing, but with our code it does not.
 See asyncio's Future class for a complete implementation.

 [^13]: In fact, this is exactly how "yield from" works in CPython.
 The outer generator adds 1 to `f_lasti` each time it executes "yield from".
 So when the inner generator yields to it, it just subtracts 1 from `f_lasti`, returning itself to the "yield from" instruction again.
 Then it yields to *its* caller.
 When the inner generator throws `StopIteration`, the outer generator does not subtract 1, allowing itself to advance to the next instruction.

+[^14]: Python's global interpreter lock prohibits running Python code in parallel in one process anyway.
+Parallelizing CPU-bound algorithms in Python requires multiple processes, or writing the parallel portions of the code in C. But that is a topic for another day.